cloudposse/charts/incubator/library/nfs-provisioner/README.md

 ## Chart Details
 This chart will do the following:

-* Setup an fonctional nfs provisioner
+* Setup a functional nfs provisioner

 ## Installing the Chart